-It should be brought to your doctor’s attention any time your cough is associated with high fever, shortness of breath, new phlegm production or change in the color or quantify of the phlegm you normally produce every day.
+It should be brought to your doctor’s attention any time your cough is associated with high fever, shortness of breath, new phlegm production, or change in the color or quantity of the phlegm you normally produce every day.
 Coughing up blood is another important finding and may indicate a serious illness.
 Sudden onset of cough and shortness of breath with or without chest pain needs immediate medical attention.

 3. Do I need antibiotics to treat my cough?

 Respiratory infections can make us cough.
 Most of the time, those infections are caused by viruses, such as the common cold.
 Those infections do not require antibiotics.
 In a minority of cases, bacteria can cause infections.
 If that is the case, your doctor will evaluate when and which antibiotics you need.

 4. Is my cough contagious?

 Cough could be contagious when it is caused by an infection that spread though the air when sneezing or coughing.
 Not all infections of the airway and lung are contagious but many are.
 When having a respiratory infection, remember to cover your nose and mouth with a tissue when coughing or coughing to your upper sleeve.
 Your doctor can give you further information regarding when you are not contagious anymore depending on the type of infection.

 Most causes of cough are benign and self-limited.
 A persistent cough with other symptoms such as shortness of breath, phlegm production, rapid breathing, chest pain, or wheezing could indicate an underlying disease that needs the immediate attention of your doctor.

 6. Will my cough go away if I stop smoking?